FOOD SNOB

 Fried pork and goat meat on sticks

-Chapatti, green oranges, mangos, pineapples,
+Chapatti, green oranges, mangos,

 Roasted banana, milk, water, Cokes